GA · State Guide

 - Gather documents.
 Proof of residency, the student’s birth certificate, the prior-year tax return (where income matters), and any IEP or 504 documentation.

 - Open the application.
-Georgia Student Finance Commission runs the program; applications typically open spring.
+Georgia Student Finance Commission runs the program; applications typically open may 1–31, 2026.

 - Submit early.
 Universal programs with appropriation caps reward applications during the priority window.